Steve King takes aim at Joni Ernst for criticizing Trump racist tweet

-WASHINGTON -- Rep. Steve King took a swipe Monday against fellow Sen. Joni Ernst after his fellow Iowa Republican spoke out against President Trump's controversial tweet that four minority Democratic congresswomen should "go back" to where they came from.
+WASHINGTON -- U.S. Rep. Steve King took a swipe Monday against U.S. Sen. Joni Ernst after his fellow Iowa Republican spoke out against President Trump's controversial tweet that four minority Democratic congresswomen should "go back" to where they came from.

 "@SenJoniErnst it’s “not constructive” to advance AOC’s #MobSquad #FakeNews narrative against @realDonaldTrump whose policies have lifted up ALL Americans," King said in a tweet.